vsrods/rf2_check_profiles/README.md

 * Lost in all the parameters of Multiplayer.json and player.json ?

-* Difficulties to administrate parameters for several rF2 userprofiles ?
+* Difficulties to administrate parameters for several rF2 user profiles ?

 rf2_check_profiles is an answer bringing you configuration models to assign to your profiles.
 You can customize the models and apply to the needed user profiles.